aashnajoshi/Flower-Recognizer/README.md

-# Flower-Recognizer
+# Florance
-A deep learning model designed to classify flowers such as Rose, Sunflower, and Tulip using image inputs.
+Florance is an intelligent deep learning tool that accurately classifies flowers—such as Rose, Sunflower, and Tulip—directly from images.
+It supports both real-time and batch predictions via a user-friendly console and Streamlit interfaces, enabling seamless and efficient flower identification for hobbyists and researchers alike.

 ## Features
 - Flower classification from user-provided images.